lakshmansamvith/Kaggle-Compete-/README.md

 # Competition 2- Advanced Housing Price Regressions.
 Housing Price.csv is the file I submitted. <br/>
 In the first attempt without much trial I got a score of 0.1594, I will further make changes to the notebook

+## In Kaggle, for all the regression problems the highest sore is 0 while for classification problems the highest score is 1.
+Keep in mind that House Pricing is a Regression Problem because the values are continous in nature and cannot be classified into particular values.